Find Today’s Lowest 10-Year Fixed Rate Mortgage

 When comparing Canadian mortgage habits, fixed rates are the most popular type of mortgage nationally.
-In total, about 70% of all outstanding mortgages are fixed rate.
-And the 5-year renewal option is the most popular, accounting for 60% of all mortgages.
+In total, about 70% of all outstanding mortgages are fixed rates.
+The 5-year renewal option is the most popular, accounting for 60% of all mortgages.
 Fixed rates are, however, available in different terms ranging from 1 to 10 years.
 We compare them all in a single glance and then advise which term best suits your specific needs.

-It’s important to understand that all borrowers must meet the standards of approval for the Bank of Canada’s benchmark 5-year fixed qualifying rate even if you choose a mortgage with a lower interest rate and shorter term.
+It’s important to understand that all borrowers must meet the standards of approval for the Bank of Canada’s benchmark qualifying rate, even if you choose a mortgage with a lower interest rate and shorter term.
 This benchmark is in place to both reduce the lender’s risk as well as ensure you can comfortably afford to pay back your mortgage.

 Benefits of Fixed-Rate Terms